We acknowledge the financial support of the Province of British Columbia

 The International Ice Hockey Federation (IIHF) was founded in 1908 and is the world governing body for ice and inline hockey.
 They partner with national organizations such as Hockey Canada to help make international competition possible.

-The BC Hockey High Performance Program is now over 20 years old.
+The BC Hockey Program of Excellence (POE), formerly High Performance Program, is now over 20 years old.
 The program has developed from a single summer camp to a complete system of identifying players and staff in every corner of the province for their possible inclusion in a progressive series of training components.

-Over the years the BC Hockey High Performance identification system has been used as a model for other provinces and Hockey Canada.
-The Program of excellence is in use across our country for systematically identifying, training and tracking players at the Under 17, Under 18 and Under 20 levels and has many components first designed in BC.
+Over the years the BC Hockey POE identification system has been used as a model for other provinces and Hockey Canada.
+The POE is in use across our country for systematically identifying, training and tracking players at the Under 17, Under 18 and Under 20 levels and has many components first designed in BC.
 Few realize how instrumental our network of volunteers has been in taking the national program down to the local level.
 And in conjunction, this local involvement has greatly influenced the direction which provincial and national programs have taken.